How Many Versions of OS Should My Mobile App Support?

 Data collected during a 7-day period ending on April 16, 2018.
-Any versions with less than 0.1% distribution are not shown.
+Any versions with less than 0.1% distribution are not shown

-As you might already know, iOS is the operating system that runs on iPhones, iPads etc. and produced by Apple.
+As you might already know, iOS is the operating system that runs on iPhones, iPads etc. and is produced by Apple.

-Unlike Google, Apple has full control over all devices and ecosystem.
+Unlike Google, Apple has full control over all devices and ecosystems.
 Apple manufacturers all the devices that run iOS and chooses which devices will receive updates.
 Apple also maintains control of which devices are going to receive updates.
 They simply cut support for older devices.

 iOS users generally upgrade faster than Android users.
 Unless your app has a special use case or user base, the general wisdom is to support the current major version of iOS and the previous one.